About Oklahoma Humanities

 - Serves over 150,000 people through our grant program

-- Supports 50 reading and discussion programs through Let’s Talk About it
+- Supports 50 reading and discussion programs through Let’s Talk About It

-- Reaches 3,000 Let’s Talk About it participants
+- Reaches 3,000 Let’s Talk About It participants

 - Distributes 24,000 free copies of Oklahoma Humanities magazine